 When you request the service, you will receive an invoice by email.
 You can transfer the funds to the DBGen bank account from anywhere in the world.

-After collecting the sample, you have to send it in as quickly as possible at room temperature.
+If that is not the case, after collecting the sample, you have to send it in as quickly as possible at room temperature.
 Samples can be refrigerated before shipping.
 In hot weather a cool pack can be used.
 The sample has to be sent to the address shown in the link.
 You also have to call or write us to confirm that you sent the sample.
 We recommend sending in the sample early in the week.
 No weekend delivery.

 Between 12 and 14 weeks following receipt of the fee, the sample and signed informed consent form (not applicable to physicians).